gunturajip/ruby-todo-webservice/README.md

-## COMPLETE GUIDE TO CREATE BASIC REST API USING RUBY, RAILS, AND POSTGRESQL
+## COMPLETE GUIDE TO CREATE BASIC REST API USING RUBY ON RAILS

 ### ABOUT RUBY ON RAILS